Excel VBA InputBox

 - A variant data type is recommended to choose as it can hold any of Numeric/Text/Logical etc. B=Values.

 This has been a guide to VBA InputBox.
-Here we discussed how to create InputBox in Excel using VBA code along with practical examples and downloadable excel template.
+Here we discussed how to create InputBox in Excel using VBA code along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –